India’s Global Capability Centers Market Estimated to Reach US$110 Billion by 2030

 What are GCCs?

-GCCs, also known as global in-house centers or captives (GICs), are offshore centers established by companies to provide various services to their parent organizations.
+GCCs, previously known as global in-house centers or captives (GICs), are offshore centers established by companies to provide various services to their parent organizations.
 These centers operate as internal entities within the global corporate structure and offer specialized capabilities, such as IT services, research and development, customer support, and other business functions.

 GCCs / GICs play a vital role in leveraging cost efficiencies, accessing talent pools, and fostering collaboration between parent companies and their offshore operations.